andrew1007/mrfa-demo/article/7-memoization.md

 ## `createSelector` memoization, via Tree Traversal

 The memoization strategy of `createSelector` is directly integrated with its data access mechanism.
 If all selectors traverse to unchanged nodes, then the cached value is returned.
 This cache verifications system is an incredible strength.
-It is virtually impossible to return stale values, because data access and cache verification are in the same operation.
+It is virtually impossible to return stale values, because data access and cache verification are the same operation.

 ## Resolver Design